bighead85/skin.maximinimalism/README.md

-skin.maximinimalism
+skin.MarkLap
 ===================

-Maximinimalism is a skin for XBMC 13 (Gotham) and above.
+Based on Maximinimalism is a skin for XBMC 13 (Gotham) and above.

 Maximinimalism is designed to provide a simple, consistent and fast media browsing experience.
 Suited for lower power devices such as the Raspberry Pi.